 Playing card games is one of the most enjoyable ways to pass the time, especially if you play the card game Speed.

 There is no shortage of card games that you can play with a buddy.
-If you’re looking for a good way to pass the time with friends, why not play the Speed card game?
+If you’re looking for a good way to pass the time with friends, why not play Speed?

-As the name implies, Speed is a very fast-paced game that is played with a standard deck of cards.
+As the name implies, Speed is a very fast-paced game played with a standard deck of cards.

 Don’t worry because this card game is very easy to learn.

-To play a Speed card game, you will need a standard deck of playing cards for two players.
+To play Speed, you will need a standard deck of playing cards for two players.
 However, if there are more than two players, you will require an additional deck of cards.

 In Speed, players need to play their hand in ascending or descending order, regardless of color or suit.
 Take a look at the rules of the game below.

-- Deal 5 cards to each player, facing down.
+- Deal 5 cards to each player, ensuring that cards face down.
 These 5 cards make up each of the player’s hands.
 They can look at the cards once all players have been dealt.

 - The playing table is composed of four piles – 2 center piles and 2 side piles (the reserve).
 Make sure that the cars in the center and side piles face down.
-Put 5 cards in both the side piles, then one card each on both the central piles.
+Put 5 cards in both the side piles, then one card each on both the center piles.
 The center piles are where the participants will play.

 - Deal each of the players with a draw pile of 15 cards.
 The draw pile will be used by the player to recover 5 cards to their playing hands.